What Is The Gospel?

 Defining the “gospel”, how to respond to the gospel, and the consequences for rejecting the gospel.

-The message of the gospel is “Christ Jesus came into the world to save sinners” (1 Timothy 1:15).
-Whoever believes this gospel, turns from their sin, and puts their faith in Jesus to save them from their just condemnation will be saved from God’s wrath and reconciled to him.
+The message of the gospel is Jesus died, was buried, and was resurrected (1 Corinthians 15:3-4).
+Whoever believes this message, turns from their sin, and puts their faith in Jesus to save them from their just condemnation will be saved from God’s wrath and reconciled to him.

 There are two aspects of the gospel: the message and the response.
 In this post, I will cover the message first and then the response toward the end.
 The message of the gospel could be summed up in several ways, but this is my favorite verse that encapsulates the core content of the gospel: